uditkarode/ucc/README.md

 - `headers/` (this will contain your custom header files)

 #### WINDOWS:
-To install UCC for Windows, download https://uditkarode.github.io/ucc/ucc-windows.zip.
+To use UCC on Windows, download https://github.com/uditkarode/ucc/raw/windows/ucc-windows.zip

 Now, make a new folder somewhere, and extract the zip inside it.